-Everyone talks about clean water, but access to sanitation is equally as important.
+Everyone talks about safe water, but access to sanitation is equally as important.

 While open defecation is harmful to humans and the environment in normal situations, the effects of climate change only makes things worse.
 During a climate event such as a flood, water and food systems that are already strained can become contaminated with human waste leading to the spread of disease, loss of income from failed crops, and increased economic insecurity.
 Events such as these are becoming more frequent – exhausting an already struggling environment, and further exacerbating the negative impacts of climate change on vulnerable populations.